 - Close and reopen the tab — equivalent to hard refresh but more thorough.

-03 When hard refresh doesn't work
+03 What if a hard refresh doesn't work?

 When you log an entry on your phone and then check your desktop, the desktop may show the older state until you refresh.
 That's not a bug — the desktop's currently rendered page is from when you loaded it, and doesn't auto-poll for changes.
 A normal refresh on the desktop picks up the phone-logged entry immediately.